Who is trying Saddam?

 Who brought the charges?

-The tribunal has 20 investigative judges, led by a chief investigator, who gather evidence against suspects.
+The tribunal has 20 investigative judges, led by a chief investigator, who are responsible for gathering evidence against suspects.
 Once an investigator has gathered evidence, including depositions from witnesses, he presents his case to the chief investigator.

 If he gives the go-ahead, the case file is presented to the trial judges who decide whether there is enough evidence to proceed.
-In Saddam's case, the evidence about the killing of more than 140 Shia men from Dujail village, north of Baghdad, after a 1982 attempt on the former president's life, was gathered by chief investigative judge Raed al-Juhi.
+In Saddam's case, the evidence about the killing of more than 140 Shia Muslim men from Dujail village, north of Baghdad, after a 1982 attempt on the former president's life, was gathered by chief investigative judge Raad Jouhi.